axismaps/axis-jekyll/_posts/2009-01-15-map-evolution.markdown

   content: Wow, really comprehensive visualization of the creative / analytical process
     of creating a map.
 - id: 3498
-  author: Where are all the dollar$ going? at SweetMaps
+  writer: Where are all the dollar$ going? at SweetMaps
   author_email: ''
   author_url: http://sweetmaps.com/blog/?p=194
   date: '2009-06-23 11:06:39 +0100'